ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_createapp.md

 Modify your configuration files as follows:

-1. Edit the '`Procfile`' file so that it contains the following text:
+1. Edit the `Procfile` file so that it contains the following text:
     ```
     web: python server.py
     ```
     {: codeblock}

-2. Edit the '`manifest.yml`' file so that it contains the following text:
+2. Edit the `manifest.yml` file so that it contains the following text:
     ```
     applications:
     - path: .